-- Imposition of conditions on the certification (i.e. a Coach's certification or an official's certification) and/or membership, with or without the provision that another sanction will be imposed if the conditions are not observed; - b) Suspension or revocation of the certification (i.e. a Coach's certification or an official's certification) and/or membership; - c) Temporary suspension or termination of Tennis Canada funding to the Organisational Participant and/or their Club; and - d) Banning, in any way, from Tennis Canada events, training and/or facilities.
+- Imposition of conditions on the certification (i.e. a Coach's certification or an official's certification) and/or membership, with or without the provision that another sanction will be imposed if the conditions are not observed; - b) Suspension or revocation of the certification (i.e. a Coach's certification or an official's certification) and/or membership; - c) Temporary suspension or termination of Tennis Canada funding to the Organisational Participant and/or their Club; and d) Banning, in any way, from Tennis Canada events, training and/or facilities.

-OSIC Sanctions
+CCES Sanctions

-As a Program Signatory to the OSIC, Tennis Canada will ensure that any sanctions or measures imposed by the OSIC's Director of Sanctions and Outcomes ("DSO") will be implemented and respected within Tennis Canada's jurisdiction (including at the provincial, territorial and club level), once Tennis Canada receives appropriate notice of any sanction or measure from the OSIC.
+As Tennis Canada adopted the CSSP, Tennis Canada will ensure that any sanctions or measures imposed by CCES will be implemented and respected within Tennis Canada's jurisdiction (including at the provincial, territorial and club level), once Tennis Canada receives appropriate notice of any sanction or measure from the CCES.